-Phuket (HKT) Airport
+Phuket International Airport HKT

 The average temperatures at Phuket Island are between 31-33 high and 23-25 low (degrees Celsius).
 The main rainy season in general lasts from May through October.